 Being charged with DUI is NOT a conviction!
 While our Atlanta DUI attorneys focus on NOT allowing you to get convicted of DUI, people always ask us about the penalties if convicted.
 Adult drivers can get a certificate of first conviction and obtain a “work permit” (temporary driver’s license) on a DUI-alcohol case the same day as their DUI conviction, but a DUI-drugs offender cannot drive at all for six months, on a 1st DUI in GA.

-The DUI statute mandates these categories of 1st DUI punishment and mandatory minimum (for each category):
+The DUI statute (O.C.G.A.
+40-6-391) mandates these categories of 1st DUI punishment and mandatory minimum DUI penalties (for each category) that cannot be waived:

 The Georgia Legislature has opted for GA DUI laws to punish a Georgia driver’s license holder who is convicted of driving under the influence of drugs more harshly than one who is intoxicated by alcohol.
-These harsh license consequences were recommended by Congress during the now-discredited Nixon administration that created a national paranoia about marijuana being the worst of all illegal drugs.
+Congress recommended these harsh license consequences during the now-discredited Nixon administration that created a national paranoia about marijuana being the worst of all illegal drugs.

 By contrast, a first offense DUI alcohol driver who is not administratively suspended but has a criminal conviction for driving under the influence, over age 21, and licensed to drive in Georgia, can get an immediate first offender affidavit in a DUI-alcohol case (regardless of the BAC levels or if even there was an accident).